 An extra boost where it’s needed most

-Over the past decade, the Sister Islands Association has expanded its efforts to support Ometepe young people who have special needs.
+Over the past two decades, the Sister Islands Association has expanded its efforts to support Ometepe young people who have special needs.

 When the Sister Islands Association began sponsoring sign language workshops in 2008, some of the deaf students and their families got their first introduction to Nicaraguan Sign Language, a rich, distinct system for communicating.

-In early 2009, Sister Islands commissioned a survey by Marcos (by then retired) and Karla Varela, a local psychologist, that identified more than 250 people with special needs on Ometepe.
-Later that year, we sponsored the first all-island conference focused on this community.
-Participants included about 200 Ometepinos, mostly children and their parents, and a 10-member delegation from Bainbridge.
-Officers of the national Nicaraguan organization for people with special needs, Los Pipitos, also attended, and an Ometepe chapter later formed.
+In 2009, Sister Islands commissioned a survey by Marcos and Karla Varela, a local psychologist, that identified more than 250 people with special needs on Ometepe.
+We held an all-island conference bringing together about 200 Ometepinos, a 10-member delegation from Bainbridge, and officers of Los Pipitos, the Nicaraguan organization for people with special needs.

 Daphne, a teacher at a school for the deaf in Bluefields, on the east coast of Nicaragua, helped teach some of the sign language workshops.

-To learn more about the fascinating history of the development of Nicaraguan Sign Language, click here or see this.
+Learn more about the fascinating history of the development of Nicaraguan Sign Language.

 Yadder Guillen shows members of the Special Needs Delegation how he and other blind students use a computer equipped with a program that reads aloud the text on the screen.
 The students visit the Sister Islands office regularly to use the computer.